cwsdigital/tailwind-utopia/README.md

 modify the default `spacing` entry and have it picked up by the core Plugins.

-The core plugins all run (and have consumed the theme) before any custom plugins have run, so the genrated scale is not present in the theme at the time the corePlugins generate their utilities.
+The core plugins all run (and have consumed the theme) before any custom plugins have run, so the generated scale is not present in the theme at the time the corePlugins generate their utilities.